kckarnige/e694/README.md

 <summary>
 <h3>What's the difference?</h3>
 </summary>
-e621 is known as "the furry porn website", however they do have a alternative domain which displays EXCLUSIVELY safe-rated content called e926.
+"e621" is known as "the furry porn website", however they do have a alternative domain which displays EXCLUSIVELY safe-rated content called "e926".

-"Filtered" domains will link to e926, and if the post is meant to link to anything above a "safe" rating, it will not be displayed.
+"Filtered" domains will link to eNine, and if the post is meant to link to anything above a "safe" rating, it will not be displayed.
 </details>

 ## Examples: